nickmvincent/cmpt419_spring2025/slides_src/week04.md

 ---

+Ideas that have come up:

-We've broadly seen one way to specifically instantiate human-centered AI is to select some human values (such as a particular notion of fairness) and then change some part of the "AI Pipeline" so it better aligns with that values
+- one way to specifically instantiate human-centered AI is to select some human values (such as a particular notion of fairness)
+- and then change some part of the "AI Pipeline" so it better aligns with that values

 ---

-TLDR, we can start to make claims along the lines of "Project A is more human-centered than Project B because of alignment with this set of values"
+## TLDR, we can start to make claims along the lines of "Project A is more human-centered than Project B because of alignment with this set of values"

+- we might disagree with each toher

 ---